-- Applications and proof of the admission requirements (transcripts and/or anticipated final grades) must be submitted by March 31 to be included in selection. - Applications received after March 31 will be placed on a secondary waitlist and applicants will be contacted if seats become available. - Applications will be reviewed on a monthly basis and qualified applicants will be emailed a selection package. - There will be 36 seats offered for the fall intake.
-We receive more qualified applicants than our quota of seats in the program.
+- Applications and proof of the admission requirements (transcripts and/or anticipated final grades) must be submitted by March 31 to be included in selection. - Applications received after March 31 will be placed on a secondary waitlist and applicants will be contacted if seats become available. - Applications will be reviewed on a monthly basis and qualified applicants will be emailed a selection package. - There will be 39 seats offered for the fall intake.
+We receive more qualified applicants than our quota of seats in the program. - Email is the primary source of communication during the selection process.
+Ensure your email account is managed appropriately to receive our emails, files and communications.
+It is not recommended to use a Microsoft email account such as @hotmail.com or @live.com as there have been some issues in the past in receiving SAIT communications using these types of accounts.